 The NTPUD Board of Directors has allocated a total of $200,000 in funds to support this program.

-Approved qualifying eligible customers, on a first come first served basis, will receive a one-time credit applied to their account* equal to one month of the fixed portion of their monthly water and/or sewer utility bill (base charges, system replacement, and state and federal mandate fees).
+EFFECTIVE MARCH 9, 2021 - Approved qualifying eligible customers, on a first come first served basis, will receive a one-time credit applied to their account* equal to two months of the fixed portion of their monthly water and/or sewer utility bill (base charges, system replacement, and state and federal mandate fees).
+Customers approved under the program, prior to March 9, 2021, are eligible to apply to receive a second credit applied to their account* equal to one month of the fixed portion of their monthly water and/or sewer utility bill (base charges, system replacement, and state and federal mandate fees).

 *The one-time credit will be applied to the account.
 In the event, the account holder of record is not the qualifying tenant, the NTPUD encourages landlords to provide a rent or similar credit to the tenants qualifying for the program.

 To qualify, eligible customers must complete a program application and provide documentation that is current as of March 1, 2021 (or after) and demonstrates the following (by customer class):